iRobotEducation/create3_docs/docs/setup/ubuntu2004.md

         echo "source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash" >> ~/.bashrc
         echo "source /opt/ros/galactic/setup.bash" >> ~/.bashrc

-1. At this point, we recommend setting your default RMW.
+1. At this point, we recommend setting your default RMW (ROS 2 Middleware).
 The RMW you set here has to match the RMW on your robot, which can be found from its Application Configuration page.
 More detail on RMW can be found [here](../xml-config).
 Right now, the Create® 3 robot supports `rmw_cyclonedds_cpp` and `rmw_fastrtps_cpp`.
 The default for Galactic is `rmw_cyclonedds_cpp`.
 Depending on your robot's RMW implementation, type one of the following:

         echo "export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp" >> ~/.bashrc
 or